Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 The Trail Scout

-Task: Uses a pair of "binoculars" (cardboard tubes) to look for "lost cattle" or "water holes" around the classroom.
+Task: Uses a pair of "binoculars" (or make some out of cardboard tubes) to look for "lost cattle" or "water holes" around the classroom.

 Skill: Observation and imaginative movement.